-Subject Code AMA67722 Subject Title Practicum Practicum Credit Value 1 Level 6 Pre-requisite / Co-requisite/ Exclusion A compulsory subject for A compulsory subject for PhD students of AMA Objectives • The aim of this subject is to provide students with the opportunity to engage in teaching / research supporting activities in AMA.
-Intended Learning Outcomes Upon completion of the subj (a) Gain an understandin (b) Learn to support orga g of teaching g activi ties.
-Subject Synopsis/ Indicative Syllabus Teaching/research suppor delegate.
-Teaching/research supporting activities are assigned by the HoD or his/her delegate.
-Teaching/Learning Methodology To earn one credit, stude supporting activities assig in any 13-week semester.
-The HoD or his/her delegate is required to: a. ensure that the activities are structured and can be assessed properly; b. submit, at the end of the training session, an assessment report on the performance of the relevant student(s), with details of activities undertaken and an overall assessment grade of Pass or Fail.
-Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate) a b 1.
-Undertake teaching/research supporting activities 100% ~ ~
+Subject Code AMA67722 Subject Title Practicum Credit Value 1 1 Level 6 6 Pre-requisite / Co-requisite/ Exclusion A compulsory subject for A compulsory subject for PhD students of AMA Objectives • The aim of this subject is to provide students with the opportunity to engage in teaching activities/professional service in AMA.
+Intended Learning Outcomes (a) Gain an understandin Upon completion of the subject, students will be able to:(a) Gain an understanding of teaching activities.(b) Learn to support organized research activities.
+Subject Synopsis/ Indicative Syllabus Teaching activities/profes her delegate.
+Teaching activities/professional service are assigned by the HoD or his/ her delegate.
+Teaching/Learning Methodology To earn one credit, st activities/professional ser hours/week in any 13-wee vice assigne - - The HoD or his/her delega a. ensure that the activitie b. submit, at the end of performance of the releva an overall assessment grad es are structu the training nt student(s) red and g sessi , with d on, an assess sment report Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting led subj sed (Plea Outcomes 1.
+Undertake teaching activities/ professional service 100% ✓ ✓ ✓ ✓ 1